 An if true then block, combined with a comparison block will check two values and act according to which value is true.

 The 0 = 0 block checks both values.
 If they are the same, the comparison returns true.
 That’s exactly what would happen in this case, because an empty value of 0 is the same as another empty value of 0.

 The 0 < 0 block also checks both values.
 If the number on the left was larger / smaller than the number on the right, the comparison would return false / true, depending on the direction of the greater than / less than symbol.

 For example; if the comparison block showed: 2 < 5, it would give a true result, as the value of 2 is less than the value of 5.
 If the comparison block showed: 5 < 2, it would give a false result, as the value of 5 is not less than the value of 2.

-- When the light level in the room is high enough, the display on the micro:bit will turn on.
+- When the light level in the room is high enough, the display on the micro:bit will turn off.

-- When the light level is too low, the micro:bit display will turn off.
+- When the light level is too low, the micro:bit display will turn on.

 - 1 micro:bit